-In Colorado, periodic alimony ends automatically when the supported spouse gets remarried or enters into a civil union, unless the couple signed an agreement stating otherwise.
-In the absence of such a written agreement, the paying spouse can simply stop making payments on the date of the supported spouse’s marriage or registration, without having to return to court.
+Terminating spousal maintenance in Colorado is automatic when the supported spouse remarries or dies.
+Specifically, periodic maintenance automatically ends when the supported spouse gets remarried or enters into a civil union.
+In rare cases, a spousal maintenance order or written agreement between the couple might allow alimony to continue after remarriage.
+However, in the absence of such a written agreement or court order, the paying spouse can simply stop making payments on the date of the recipient spouse’s marriage.
+There is no need to return to court.

-Colorado law states that the supported spouse’s cohabitation (living with a partner in a romantic relationship) is not, by itself, reason enough to modify or end alimony.
+Unlike some other states, in Colorado alimony doesn’t necessarily end when the supported spouse cohabitates (lives with a partner in a romantic relationship).
+Cohabitation alone is not, by itself, reason enough to modify or end alimony.
 If a paying spouse wants to end alimony payments because the supported spouse is living with another person, he or she will need to show:

-As an example, if a supported spouse is living rent-free or otherwise having expenses paid for by the new live-in partner, the court may consider those reduced expenses a substantial change in circumstances that justify lowering or ending alimony payments.
+For example, if a supported spouse is living rent-free or otherwise having expenses paid for by the new live-in partner, the court may consider those reduced expenses as a substantial change in circumstances which justify lowering or ending alimony payments.

-If you have additional questions about remarriage and alimony, contact a Colorado family law attorney for help.
+If you have additional questions about alimony obligations, contact a Colorado family law attorney for help.